The Bailout: Initiatives and Programs

 (Money for States Hit Hardest by Crisis)

-This program will provide up to $7.6 billion to fund "innovative measures" to help families in the states that have been hardest hit by the aftermath of the burst of...
+This program was created to provide up to $7.6 billion to fund "innovative measures" to help families in the states that were hardest hit by the aftermath of the burst...
 More info...

 (Refinancing Underwater Mortgages)